 Attend the entire course and participate in all class sessions.

 Actively participate in all course activities, including assuming various roles during scenarios.

 Pass the final skills scenarios.

 Successfully pass final written exams with a minimum grade of 80%.
 If a participant fails to reach the minimum 80% on the final written exam, a retest is allowed using the other version of the exam, provided that the participant has passed the practical assessment.

-Lifeguarding/First Aid/CPR/AED is valid for 2 years.
+Upon successful completion of the course, participants will receive a certification in Lifeguarding/First Aid/CPR/AED, which is valid for 2 years.
 However, for NYS only, CPR/AED for the Professional Rescuer is only valid for 1 year.